openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

-Ability cannot be started or sotpped in Wukong mode.
+An ability cannot be started or stopped in Wukong mode.

 **Description**